Borosilicate Glass & Borosilicate Glassware

 Optical Properties of Borosilicate Glass

-Bar is a unit of absolute pressure.
-The value for maximum recommended working pressure represents pressure above atmospheric.
+Pressure values are expressed in bar, which is a unit of absolute pressure.
+The maximum recommended working pressure values indicated refer to gauge pressure, meaning pressure above atmospheric pressure.

 Working Temperature

-The tensile strength of borosilicate glass increases at sub-zero temperatures, allowing equipment to be utilized safely at temperatures as low as -50 °C for XTRONG and components.
+At sub-zero temperatures, the tensile strength of borosilicate glass increases, allowing safe operation at temperatures as low as –50°C, particularly for XTRONG components and systems.

 • Density of glass at 20°C(J)=2.23g/cc